Æ

 Rapid Assessment Zone (RAZ): What to Expect During Your Visit

-The Rapid Assessment Zone (RAZ) is an area in the Emergency Department designed to assess and treat patients quickly, especially those with less critical conditions.
-The goal is to reduce wait times and improve patient flow.
+The Rapid Assessment Zone (RAZ) is an area in the Emergency Department designed to assess and treat patients quickly, especially those with less critical conditions, such as:

 How the RAZ Works: